lucaohost/lucaohost/README.md

 ### Hello, I'm Lucas 👋
 I am a software engineer from Brazil.
-I enjoy solving problems with technology.
+I really enjoy solving problems with technology.

 **About me**